jwalton/rust-book-abridged/docs/ch13-functional-language-features.md

 }
 ```

 Calling `next` on an iterator changes it's internal state, which is why the `self` parameter on `next` is marked `&mut`.
 This means we need to declare `v1_iter` as `mut` here as well.
 In the example above where we used a for loop, you might notice we didn't make `v1_iter` mutable.
-This is because the `for` loop took ownership of the value and made it mutable - sneaky Rust.
+This is because the `for` loop took ownership of the iterator and made it mutable - sneaky Rust.

-Another thing to note is that iterator returned by `iter` returns immutable references to the underlying collection.
+Another thing to note is that the iterator returned by `iter` returns immutable references to the underlying collection.
+There's an `iter_mut` that returns mutable references, if we want to modify some or all of the members of a collection.
 There's also an `into_iter` which takes ownership of the receiver (`into` because it converts the underlying collection into an iterator, and you won't be able to access the underlying collection anymore) and returns owned values.
-Similarly, there's an `iter_mut` that returns mutable references, if we want to modify some or all of the members of a collection.
+For example, if you called `v1.into_iter` above, you'd get back an iterator of owned values, and wouldn't be able to use `v1` anymore.

 ### Methods that Consume the Iterator

 If you have a look at [the documentation for `Iterator`](https://doc.rust-lang.org/std/iter/trait.Iterator.html#provided-methods) you'll see that it provides quite a few methods with default implementations.
 Many of these call into `next`, which is why you don't have to implement them all.
 Calling into `next` though means that these will consume some or all of the items in the iterator.
 We call these _consuming adaptors_.

 The [`sum` method](https://doc.rust-lang.org/std/iter/trait.Iterator.html#method.sum) for example will consume all items in the iterator and sum them together.
-We can't use an iterator after calling `sum` on it because `sum` takes ownership of the iterator.
+In order to ensure we can't use an iterator after calling `sum`, `sum` takes ownership of the iterator.

 ### Methods that Produce Other Iterators